Princess Catherine Ivanovna of Russia: Farace di Villaforesta family

-Ruggero Farace, Marchese Farace di Villaforesta (1909–1970) was, at the time of their wedding, a diplomat serving as secretary at the Italian Embassy in Cairo and later, in 1963, became Italy’s ambassador to Uruguay.
-He was the son of Alfredo, Marchese Farace di Villaforesta (1860–1949), Senior judge at the Italian Supreme Court, member of an old Sicilian noble family, and of his wife, Caterina Fachiri (1882–1968), a Greek aristocrat who was a descendant of some of the most prominent Phanariote families of Constantinople, such as Rallis, Vlastos, Mavrocordato and Rodocanachi.
-This made her also related to the former ruling families of Wallachia & Moldavia.
-His mother Caterina suffered deafness inherited from the Fachiri family.
-She lived into her 90s in Rome.
-His brother, Alessandro Farace di Villaforesta, was also a diplomat and served at the Italian Embassy in Belgrade during the period of the SFRY.
+Marchese Ruggero Farace Farace di Villaforesta was the son of Alfredo, Marchese Farace di Villaforesta, member of an old Sicilian noble family and Greek aristocrat Caterina Fachiri.

-Through mutual descent from the Princes of Mavrocordato Ruggero was distantly related to Queen Natalia of Serbia (1859–1941), Princess Aspasia of Greece and Denmark (1896–1972) and her daughter Queen Alexandra of Yugoslavia (1921–1993), who was married to his wife's first cousin, King Peter II of Yugoslavia (1922–1970).
+Through mutual descent from the Princes of Mavrocordato Ruggero was distantly related to Queen Natalia of Serbia, Princess Aspasia of Greece and Denmark (1896–1972) and her daughter Queen Alexandra of Yugoslavia, who was married to his wife's first cousin, King Peter II of Yugoslavia.

-Ruggero had one younger brother, Don Alessandro Alfredo Farace dei Marchesi Farace di Villaforesta (1911–1998), and one younger sister, Donna Lydia Farace dei Marchesi Farace di Villaforesta (1921–1988).
-Donna Lydia married Don Giovanni, Count Turgi Prosperi de' Serconforti (1906–1988), himself a prominent Italian author who published an autobiographical novel, Una bellissima mamà (1983).
+Ruggero had one younger brother, Don Alessandro Alfredo dei Marchesi Farace di Villaforesta, and one younger sister, Donna Lydia dei Marchesi Farace di Villaforesta.
+Donna Lydia married a writer, Count Giovanni Turgi Prosperi de' Serconforti, who published an autobiographical novel, Una bellissima mamà (1983).